djobiii2078/cloud_course_resources/TP/TP2/Readme.md

 ```

 - Repeat the same operation 5 times to get the average, 95th, and 95th percentiles.
-- Repeat the experiment with the default kernel and plot a graph to compare both results
+- Vary the number of allocated vCPUs and memory, and repeat the same process.

 - **What are your observations ?**